What Does a Veterinarian Do?

 - Scientific aptitude: The study and treatment of animals is a science and requires professional research methods and skills.

-- Analytical skills: Since animals can’t clearly explain what ails them the way people can, veterinarians need to be able to interpret all of the information available to them and decide on a course of action from that.
+- Analytical skills: Since animals can’t explain what ails them the way people can, veterinarians need to be able to interpret all of the information available to them and decide on a course of action based on that.

-The demand for veterinarians is expected to grow at a rate nearly three times the average for all jobs combined for the decade ending in 2026, according to the U.S. Bureau of Labor Statistics.
-Increases in pet expenditures are driving higher demand for veterinary services, leading to an expected growth rate of 19 percent, compared to 7 percent for all jobs.
+The demand for veterinarians is expected to grow at a rate of 19% between 2016 and 2016, almost three times the average predicted growth for all occupations combined, according to the U.S. Bureau of Labor Statistics.
+People are expected to spend more money on their pets and this will drive the higher demand for veterinary services.

 How to Get the Job